ansible/awx/awxkit/awxkit/cli/docs/source/authentication.rst

 Authentication
 ==============

-The only way to authenticate AWX is with username and password by specifying them on every invocation as shown in the following example:
+To authenticate to AWX, include your username and password in each command invocation as shown in the following examples:

 .. code:: bash